Federal judge refuses Trump request to block Jan. 6 records

-WASHINGTON (AP) — A federal judge on Tuesday rejected former President Donald Trump’s request to block the release of documents to the House committee investigating the Jan.
+WASHINGTON (AP) — A federal judge rejected former President Donald Trump’s request to block the release of documents to the House committee investigating the Jan.
 6 Capitol riot.

 Barring a court order, the National Archives plans to turn over Trump’s records to the committee by Friday.
 But Trump’s lawyers swiftly promised an appeal to the U.S. Court of Appeals for the District of Columbia Circuit.
 The case will likely eventually head to the U.S. Supreme Court.